-I: Could you change your answer about the congruent triangles' theorems?
+I: Could you change your answer about the congruent triangles’ theorems?

-S: What to change?
+S: What is there to change?

-I: If they could be definitions?
+I: Regarding whether they could be definitions?

-S: I think yes, they can be defintions.
+S: I think yes; they can be definitions.

-I: And what about similar triangles' theorems?
+I: And what about the similar triangles theorems?

-S: although it difficult for me to accept the first theorem (angle, angle), but these theorems could be definitions for similar triangles concept.
+S: Although it difficult for me to accept the first theorem (angle, angle), but these theorems could be definitions for the similar triangles concept.

-I: Why it is difficult for you to accept the first theorem as definition?
+I: Why it is difficult for you to accept the first theorem as a definition?

-S: Because it didn’t gave the meaning of the concept about proportion.
+S: Because it didn’t give the meaning of the concept about proportion.

-Samir didn’t accept the theorems of congruency as formal definitions for congruency, Samir preferred the definitions that are known and accepted.
-The uniformity of definitions was an important issue for Samir on one side.
-And in the other side he think that there is deference between definition and theorems.
-At the moment Samir understand and know the roles and the features of mathematical definitions, behaviours which accepted in forth level of van Hiele and van Hiele’s (1958), he changed his answer and accepted the congruence triangles theorems as for definition for the concept.
-But he did not prefer the similar-triangles theorem, which includes two equal angles, as a definition for similar triangles concept because it doesn't give us the meaning of the proportional sides.
-He behaved like Yossif and demand a definition which gives us the meaning and the essence of the concept.
-Furthermore, Samir preferred the definitions that are known and accepted.
+Samir didn’t accept the theorems of congruency as formal definitions for congruency, preferring the definitions that were known and accepted.
+While the uniformity of definitions was an important issue for Samir, he also thought that there was a difference between definitions and theorems.
+Once Samir understood and recognized the roles and features of mathematical definitions, which are needed to reach van Hiele and van Hiele’s (1958) fourth level, he changed his answer and accepted the congruent triangles theorems as a definition for the concept.
+But he did not accept the similar triangles theorem, which includes two equal angles, as a definition for similar triangles concept because it did not provide the meaning of the proportional sides.
+Like Yossif, he demanded a definition that offered the meaning and the essence of the concept.
+Furthermore, Samir preferred the definitions that were known and accepted.
 The uniformity of definitions was an important issue for Samir.

 4. Discussion and Conclusions

-The present research aimed to examine the conceptions students regarding the definitions of similar triangles and congruent triangles.
-Investigating the acceptance or non-acceptance of theorems of congruent- and similar-triangles as definitions of those concepts could give us an insight about the characteristics of mathematical definitions as perceived by students.
+The present research sought to examine the conceptions students hold regarding the definitions of similar triangles and congruent triangles.
+Investigating the acceptance or non-acceptance of theorems of congruent and similar triangles as definitions of those concepts could provide insights about the characteristics of mathematical definitions as perceived by students.